 The 2030 Agenda reaching for sustainable tourism

 When not properly managed, tourism can exploit natural resources in an unsustainable way, harm biodiversity and natural capital, undermine cultural heritage, and exacerbate existing socioeconomic inequality.
-In this context, the United Nations World Tourism Organization (UNWTO) has called for policies and other measures to promote “tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities” (. and UNWTO, 2005)
+In this context, the UNWTO has called for policies and other measures to promote “tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities” (. and UNWTO, 2005)

 is a major consumer of energy.
-In countries with generally low household energy consumption rates, large tourist establishments represent major exceptions where energy is used, in particular, for air-conditioning, heating, laundry, etc. Tourist and sport infrastructures, such as ski lifts, may also be a significant energy consumer relative to local consumption.
+In countries with generally low household energy consumption rates, large tourist establishments represent major exceptions where energy is used, in particular, for comforts such as air-conditioning, heating and laundry.
+Tourist and sports infrastructures, such as ski lifts, may also be a significant energy consumer relative to local consumption.